Annelaurevov/circuit-solvers-/README.md

 ```
 Usage: python [option] [district]

+                    No options and district will show a GUI, prompting the user to select
+                    algorithms.

         -g          Selects the greedy algorithm to fill grid
         -r          Selects the random algorithm to fill grid
         -i          Selects existing file output as input to fill grid, default: most recent